amarashifar/A4/README.md

 gnu34.svg ---> histogram image created using gnnuplot

-histogram.dat ---> file used for creating the histogram.
+histogram4.dat ---> file used for creating the histogram.